 Stromboli volcano has erupted many times.
 It is constantly active featuring minor eruptions visible from many points on Stromboli and from the surrounding sea, which gave rise to the nickname "Lighthouse of the Mediterranean".
 On April 13, 2009 was volcano's most recent major eruption.

-- Stromboli Island stands 926 m (3038 ft) above sea level, and more than 2,700 m (8858 ft) on average above sea floor.
+Stromboli Island is 926 m (3038 ft) above sea level, and over 2700 m (8858 ft) above sea bed.
 There are 3 active craters at the peak.
-Sciara del Fuoco ("Stream of fire") is a geological feature of the volcano - a big horseshoe-shaped depression that has been generated during the last 13,000 years by collapses on cone's northwestern side.
+Sciara del Fuoco is a big horseshoe-shaped depression generated during the last 13,000 years by collapses on cone's northwestern side.